YuSugihara/MutMap/README.md

 ### Example 5 : run MutPlot from VCF
 ```
-mutplot -h

 usage: mutplot -v <VCF> -o <OUT_DIR> -n <INT> [-w <INT>] [-s <INT>]
                [-D <INT>] [-d <INT>] [-N <INT>] [-m <FLOAT>]
                [-S <INT>] [-e <DATABASE>] [--igv] [--indel]

-MutPlot version 2.3.5
+MutPlot version 2.3.6

 options:
   -h, --help            show this help message and exit
   -v , --vcf            VCF file which contains cultivar and mutant bulk.
                         in this order.
 This VCF file must have AD field.
   -o , --out            Output directory.
+The specified directory can already
-Specified name can exist.
+                        exist.
-  -n , --N-bulk         Number of individuals in mutant bulk.
+  -n , --N-bulk         Number of individuals in the mutant bulk.
-  -w , --window         Window size (kb).
+  -w , --window         Window size in kilobases (kb).
 [2000]
-  -s , --step           Step size (kb).
+  -s , --step           Step size in kilobases (kb).
 [100]
-  -D , --max-depth      Maximum depth of variants which will be used.
+  -D , --max-depth      Maximum depth of variants to be used.
+This cutoff
-                        This cutoff will be applied in both of cultivar
-                        and bulk.
+                        applies to both the cultivar and the bulk.
 [250]
-  -d , --min-depth      Minimum depth of variants which will be used.
+  -d , --min-depth      Minimum depth of variants to be used.
+This cutoff
-                        This cutoff will be applied in both of cultivar
-                        and bulk.
+                        applies to both the cultivar and the bulk.
 [8]
-  -N , --N-rep          Number of replicates for simulation to make
+  -N , --N-rep          Number of replicates for simulations to generate
                         null distribution.
 [5000]
   -m , --min-SNPindex   Cutoff of minimum SNP-index for clear results.
 [0.3]
-  -S , --strand-bias    Filter spurious homo genotypes in cultivar using
+  -S , --strand-bias    Filter out spurious homozygous genotypes in the cultivar
-                        strand bias.
-If ADF (or ADR) is higher than this
+                        based on strand bias.
+If ADF (or ADR) is higher than
-                        cutoff when ADR (or ADF) is 0, that SNP will be
+                        this cutoff when ADR (or ADF) is 0, that SNP will be
                         filtered out.
-If you want to supress this filtering,
+If you want to disable this filtering,
-                        please set this cutoff to 0.
+                        set this cutoff to 0.
 [7]
-  -e , --snpEff         Predict causal variant using SnpEff.
-Please
+  -e , --snpEff         Predict causal variants using SnpEff.
+Check
-                        check available databases in SnpEff.
+                        available databases in SnpEff.
   --igv                 Output IGV format file to check results on IGV.
   --indel               Plot SNP-index with INDEL.
+  --line-colors         Colors for threshold lines in plots.
+Specify a
+                        comma-separated list in the order of SNP-index,
+                        p95, and p99. [red,lime,orange]
+  --dot-color           Color for dot in plot.
+                        [navy]
   --fig-width           Width allocated in chromosome figure.
 [7.5]
   --fig-height          Height allocated in chromosome figure.
 [4.0]
   --white-space         White space between figures.
 (This option
-                        only affect vertical direction.)
+                        only affects vertical direction.)
 [0.6]
-  -f , --format         Specifiy the format of an output image.
+  -f , --format         Specify the format of an output image.
                         eps/jpeg/jpg/pdf/pgf/png/rgba/svg/svgz/tif/tiff
   --version             show program's version number and exit
 ```